mahmoudimus/ac/docs/public/concepts/styling-with-aui.md

 # Styling Add-ons with Atlassian UI

-The Atlassian User Interface Library (AUI) is the framework that Atlassian users to build our products.
+The Atlassian User Interface Library (AUI) is the framework that Atlassian uses to build our products.
 AUI is a library of Javascript, CSS, templates and other resources you can include in your projects.
 Building a user interface with AUI automatically ensures your feature is ADG compliant in terms of look, feel and control behavior.
 Anything that you find in the Atlassian Design Guidelines (ADG) you can build with the AUI library.